Foxtail millet

 Foxtail millet, scientific name Setaria italica (synonym Panicum italicum L.), is an annual grass grown for human food.
-It is the second-most widely planted species of millet, and the most grown millet species in Asia.
+It is the second-most widely planted species of millet and the most grown millet species in Asia.
 The oldest evidence of foxtail millet cultivation was found along the ancient course of the Yellow River in Cishan, China, carbon dated to be from around 8,000 years before present.
-Foxtail millet has also been grown in India since antiquity.

 Other names for the species include dwarf setaria, foxtail bristle-grass, giant setaria, green foxtail, Italian millet, German millet, and Hungarian millet.

 Description

 Foxtail millet is an annual grass with slim, vertical, leafy stems which can reach a height of 120-200 cm.

 The seedhead is a dense, hairy panicle 5-30 cm long.

 The small seeds, around 2 mm in diameter, are encased in a thin, papery hull which is easily removed in threshing.
 Seed color varies greatly between varieties.